-We deploy \chimera in three representative, data-sensitive enterprise scenarios, namely, technology companies, financial corporations, and medical institutions, to realistically simulate the activities of a 20-person organization.
-In our simulation, we consider 15 insider threat scenarios from diverse perspectives, adaptively applying them across each enterprise environment.
-Over a one-month simulation period, we collect a dataset named \dataset, comprising approximately 20 billion normal log entries and 5 billion attack log entries. \dataset includes six distinct log modalities.
-Four modalities pertain to application-level logs, specifically login information, email communications, web browsing history, and file operation records.
-Two modalities cover system-level logs, namely network traffic and system logs.
-To the best of our knowledge, \dataset represents the largest and most diverse ITD dataset available to date, in terms of dataset size, variety of log modalities, and breadth of attack scenarios.
+We deploy \chimera in three representative data-sensitive enterprise domains (technology companies, financial institutions, and medical organizations).
+We simulate a 20-person organization and model 15 insider threat scenarios over a one-month period.
+This process yields \dataset, which contains approximately 20 billion benign log entries and 5 billion attack log entries across six log modalities.
+These include application-level logs such as login records, email communication, web browsing, and file operations, as well as system-level logs, including network traffic and system logs.

-We first perform a comprehensive evaluation comprising quantitative analyses and human studies to assess the quality of \dataset.
-This evaluation rigorously assesses the dataset quality in terms of realism and the effectiveness of \chimera in simulating authentic insider threat scenarios.
-Additionally, we conduct benchmarking analyses on existing ITD methods to evaluate their detection performance, investigating both the challenge presented by \dataset and the generalization capability of these ITD approaches across diverse scenarios and distributional shifts.
-We observe that all existing ITD methods suffer significantly under distribution shifts, highlighting the necessity for automated simulation frameworks like \chimera.
-Meanwhile, we find that \dataset is more challenging for ITD, and models trained on \dataset exhibit stronger generalization than existing datasets.
+To evaluate the effectiveness of \chimera and the quality of \dataset, we conduct a comprehensive evaluation that includes quantitative analyses and human studies.
+This evaluation assesses dataset realism and the fidelity of \chimera in simulating authentic insider threat scenarios.
+We further benchmark existing ITD methods to examine their detection performance, focusing on both the challenge posed by \dataset and the generalization of these methods across diverse scenarios and distribution shifts.
+Our results show that all existing ITD methods experience substantial performance degradation under distribution shifts, underscoring the need for automated simulation frameworks such as \chimera.
+At the same time, \dataset proves more challenging than existing datasets, while models trained on \dataset demonstrate stronger generalization capability.

 \textbf{Contributions.} We summarize our contributions as follows:

 \begin{itemize}[leftmargin=*]